 Create a portfolio using a Google Doc and download it as a PDF.
-You can add links to your samples, your bio, your headshot and any other relevant experience pertaining to your niche.
+You can add links to your samples, include your bio and headshot, and any other relevant experience pertaining to your niche.
 Get creative and have some fun with it!

 This might not be an ideal long-term solution.
 But, in the interest of getting started as quickly as possible, with a resume in hand you can begin pitching and work on your website at the same time.

-Create a Hire Me Page on Your Website
+Create a Work With Me Page on Your Website

-If you’re ready to start a website, be sure to add a Hire Me page.
-If you want to see an example, feel free to check out mine.
+If you’re ready to start a website, be sure to add a Work With Me page.
+Here’s an example of one.

-In our course, 30 Days or Less to Freelance Writing Success, we walk you through the basics of a good writer’s website, including a Hire Me page.
+In our course, 30 Days or Less to Freelance Writing Success, we walk you through the basics of a good writer’s website, including an optimized Work With Me page.

 Set up an online profile

-I highly recommend setting up a portfolio on a platform like Contently (free) or Authory (paid).
+We highly recommend setting up a portfolio on a platform like Contently (free) or Authory (paid).
 It’s easy to create an account and add links to your samples or upload PDFs.

 Zina Kumok is an alum of 30 Days or Less to Freelance Writing Success and a Contently success story.
-In fact, she landed two $1,000 gigs the same way!
+She landed two $1,000 writing projects the same way!

-This platform is definitely worth the little bit of effort when it comes to landing well-paying writing assignments!
+Both of these platforms are worth the small amount of effort when it comes to landing well-paying writing assignments.

 Pick one of the three methods above and create a portfolio for potential clients.
-And please – don’t think you have to wait until you have a super robust portfolio before you put it out there!
-Three samples will do to get started with, and you can always add more later.
+Don’t think you have to wait until you have a robust portfolio before you put it out there!
+Three samples are plenty to get started with, and you can always add more later.

 5. Market Your Writing Services on Social Media